 - Irregular eating patterns (including eating too much or too little)

 1. Make sure you’re getting enough sunlight and fresh air

-We’re currently allowed to leave the house to exercise once a day, so it’s important to make the most of this time if you’re able to.
-Whether you go for a walk, a run or a bike ride, being outside even for a short time, can have a significant impact on how you feel for the rest of the day.
-If you don’t feel comfortable going outside, or you’re unable to, then consider opening a window or two or getting outside in your garden instead.
+It’s important to try and get a good dose of sunlight and fresh air at least once a day.
+Whether you go for a walk, a run, or a bike ride, being outside even for a short time, can have a significant impact on how you feel for the rest of the day.
+If you’re unable to get outside, then consider opening a window or two or getting outside in your garden instead.